 Only open to BBA students; BBA student must be admitted to the Business School in order to take this course.
 Techniques for managing pure risks in order to maximize the value of a firm.
 The course contrasts the risk preferences of corporations with that of individuals and explores the implications of differing preferences on insurance purchase decisions.
 The characteristics of as a tool in the process of managing both corporate and personal risk exposures are emphasized.

 An introduction to real estate principles and practices, including ethics, titles to and conveyance of real estate, legal descriptions and deeds, encumbrances, closing procedures, land economics, real estate finance, brokerage, marketing, appraising, real estate investment, and taxation.

+A minimum grade of C in ACC 2303 and ACC 2304; a minimum grade of C in ECO 1380 or ECO 2306 and ECO 2307; completion of MTH 1309 or 1321.
 Only open to BBA students.
 A study of the way money is managed by individuals and businesses.
 The course explores how financial markets operate, how individuals and corporate managers analyze investment opportunities and how they raise money to fund those investments.
 This course is designed as a survey of the application of financial analysis to a broad set of problems and is appropriate for undergraduate students from any major who meet the course prerequisites.